-1. The public defense function, including the selection, funding, and payment of defense counsel,2 is independent.
-The public defense function should be independent from political influence and subject to judicial supervision only in the same manner and to the same extent as retained counsel.3 To safeguard independence and to promote efficiency and quality of services, an independent board composed of attorneys and non-attorneys should oversee defender, assigned counsel, or contract systems.4 Removing oversight from the judiciary ensures judicial independence from undue political pressures and is an important means of furthering the independence of public defense.5 Where there is a defender office, the selection of the chief defender and staff should be made on the basis of merit, and recruitment of attorneys should involve special efforts aimed at achieving diversity in attorney staff.6 Since the responsibility to provide defense services rests with the state, there should be state funding and a statewide structure responsible for ensuring uniform quality statewide.7
+1. The public defense function, including the selection, funding, and payment of defense counsel, is independent.
+The public defense function should be independent from political influence and subject to judicial supervision only in the same manner and to the same extent as retained counsel.
+To safeguard independence and to promote efficiency and quality of services, an independent board composed of attorneys and non-attorneys should oversee defender, assigned counsel, or contract systems.
+Removing oversight from the judiciary ensures judicial independence from undue political pressures and is an important means of furthering the independence of public defense.
+Where there is a defender office, the selection of the chief defender and staff should be made on the basis of merit, and recruitment of attorneys should involve special efforts aimed at achieving diversity in attorney staff.
+Since the responsibility to provide defense services rests with the state, there should be state funding and a statewide structure responsible for ensuring uniform quality statewide.

-2. Where the caseload is sufficiently high,8 the public defense delivery system consists of both a defender office9 and the active participation of the private bar.
+2. Where the caseload is sufficiently high, the public defense delivery system consists of both a defender office and the active participation of the private bar.

-Historically, Michigan's private bar participation has included part time defenders, assigned counsel plan, or contracts for services.10 However, a "mixed system" of a defender office and an appointed counsel system provides the most effective and stable system over time.
+Historically, Michigan's private bar participation has included part time defenders, assigned counsel plan, or contracts for services.
+However, a "mixed system" of a defender office and an appointed counsel system provides the most effective and stable system over time.
 The defender office can provide a base for training programs, motion banks, investigators, and other support services.
 Substantial involvement of the private bar increases independence, provides support for and information about the system outside the defender office, and is a relief valve for conflicts and overload in the system.
-The appointment process of the attorneys should never be ad hoc,11 but should be according to a coordinated plan directed by a administrator who is also an attorney familiar with the varied requirements of practice in the jurisdiction.12
+The appointment process of the attorneys should never be ad hoc, but should be according to a coordinated plan directed by a administrator who is also an attorney familiar with the varied requirements of practice in the jurisdiction.
+12

-3. Clients are screened for eligibility,13 and defense counsel is assigned and notified of appointment, as soon as feasible after clients' arrest, detention, or request for counsel.
-Counsel should be furnished and counsel notified of the appointment, usually within 24 hours of 14 the arrest, detention or request.15

-4. Defense counsel is provided sufficient time and a confidential space with which to meet with the client.
-Counsel should interview the client as soon as practicable before the preliminary examination or the trial date.16 Counsel should have confidential access to the client for the full exchange of legal, procedural and factual information between counsel and client.17 To ensure confidential communications, private meeting space should be available in jails, prisons, courthouses and other places where defendants must confer with counsel.18 local standards, national caseload standards should not be exceeded,20 but the concept of workload (i.e., caseload adjusted by factors such as case complexity, support services, and an attorney's nonrepresentational duties) is a more accurate measurement.21
+- 3. Clients are screened for eligibility,13 and defense counsel is assigned and notified of appointment, as soon as feasible after clients' arrest, detention, or request for counsel.
+Counsel should be furnished and counsel notified of the appointment, usually within 24 hours of 14 the arrest, detention or request.15 - 4.
+Defense counsel is provided sufficient time and a confidential space with which to meet with the client.
+Counsel should interview the client as soon as practicable before the preliminary examination or the trial date.
+18 Counsel should have confidential access to the client for the full exchange of legal, procedural and factual information between counsel and client.
+17 To ensure confidential communications, private meeting space should be available in jails, prisons, courthouses and other places where defendants must confer with counsel.
+18 - 5.
+Defense counsel's workload is controlled to permit the rendering of quality representation.
+Counsel's workload, including appointed and other work, should never be so large as to interfere with the rendering of quality representation or lead to the breach of ethical obligations, and counsel is obligated to decline appointments above such levels.19 In the absence of local standards, national caseload standards should not be exceeded, 20 but the concept of workload (i.e., caseload adjusted by factors such as case complexity, support services, and an attorney's nonrepresentational duties) is a more accurate measurement.21